Gedionadamu/README-Generator/Generated  ReadMe.md

 # How To Use.

-To install necessary dependencies, run the following command: plug and play
+To install necessary dependencies, run the following command: this is for test

 # License

-  ## This Project is licensed under Apache license.
+  ## This Project is licensed under Creative_Commons license.